FAQ

 To determine whether an EV is cost effective, the lifetime cost of the candidate EV is compared to the lifetime cost of an equivalent brand-new non-EV.
 If the EV's lifetime cost is lower than that of the non-EV, then that EV is recommended as a replacement for the fleet vehicle.

-For an EV to be recommended as a replacement to an existing fleet vehicle, the EV must be able to meet daily driving distance requirements without needing to charge during the day.
-Additionally, it should dwell in a designated charging location long enough to be adequately charged for the next set of trips.
+For an EV to be recommended as a replacement to an existing fleet vehicle, the EV must be able to meet daily driving distance requirements without needing to charge on-route before going back to a charging-capable location.

 The EVSA calculates the lifetime cost of replacing a vehicle with an EV and compares it with replacing it with a non-EV.
 The following cost components are usually considered: